 Tracy has worked as a family nurse practitioner since 1999 in Georgia, North Carolina, and South Carolina.
-From 2003 to 2012, Tracy worked full-time as a nurse practitioner.
+Tracy continues to work one day per week as a nurse practitioner.
 Since 2012, Tracy has taught undergraduate and graduate nursing courses at Francis Marion University.

 Tracy has presented statewide and nationally on nursing and nursing education topics.
 She has written several peer-reviewed articles and chapters in textbooks.